NetGalley Review | Author’s Experience Joining a NetGalley Co-Op

 My number of requests was fairly low in comparison to other titles listed in my co-op.
 Some books had 300+ review requests; mine ended somewhere in the 30’s.
 It seemed to be very hit-or-miss.
 And mine was a miss.
 I did get some reviews, so I wouldn’t say it was a total loss, but the number was not nearly as high as I was hoping.

 As I’d mentioned, I was nervous about harsh reviews.
-This was why I vetted all of my requests; I’d learned in my research that a contributing factor to bad reviews was people clicking on titles without reading the synopsis or looking at the genre, then giving you one star and writing “I wanted a romance story” when reviewing a book on warfare, for example.
+This was why I vetted all of my requests; I’d learned in my research that a contributing factor to bad reviews was people clicking on titles without reading the synopsis or looking at the genre, then giving you one star and writing something obscure like “I wanted a romance story” when reviewing a book that had absolutely nothing to do with romance, for example.

 I approved several booksellers and librarians to download my title.
 I don’t know if any sales came out of the deal, but that part of my initial research turned out to be accurate.
 My requests were a mix of regular reviewers, booksellers, and librarians.
 I didn’t hit the jackpot and encounter any magazine editors.